c3d/xl/README.md

 ### Subtlelty #4: Closures and remote transport

-Like many functional languages, ELIoT ensures that the value of variables is preserved for the evaluation of a given body.
+Like many functional languages, Elfe ensures that the value of variables is preserved for the evaluation of a given body.
 Consider for example: